 If you are thinking of applying for one of our undergraduate courses, you may find it helpful to attend one of the pre-application University Open Days.
 Staff and current students will be on hand to offer information and answer questions about admissions, courses and student life.
 You can visit the department, attend a talk about studying Biology at York, obtain information about our courses, and have a tour of the teaching and research facilities.
 You will also be able to find out more about the University more generally, look around the campus at leisure, and join tours of student residences.
 Members of your family are also welcome to come with you, and join in the events.

-The University Open Days run from 9:30 am to 4:00 pm, and are usually held at least twice a year in July and October.
-Booking is essential, and you should contact the University Admissions Office on 01904 433196, or email firstname.lastname@example.org for further information.
+The University Open Days run from 9.30am to 4pm, and are usually held at least twice a year in July and September.
+Booking is essential.

 If you are unable to come to an Open Day, we are able to organise individual visits to the department.

 During many of the school holidays the university runs Campus Tours, and where possible we like to combine these with Departmental visits.

 Whilst we unfortunately cannot arrange any on campus visits at the moment, please watch our virtual tour of the Department and other YouTube videos.
 You can also contact us via email with any questions you may have!

 Once you have received an offer, we will invite you to attend one of our departmental visit days, which take place between January and April.
 We strongly recommend that you attend one of these, especially if you have not visited us on a pre-application Open Day.
 If you cannot come on the days we offer, we will do our best to arrange for you to visit on an alternative occasion.